MariaSultanbekova/sentiment_analysis_bot/README.md

 # Hi!
 Recently, an idea came to me: why not make a bot that will warn me about the emotional coloring of the audio message?
 I often wanted to have this thing😅
+This bot can also be used in telegram groups to warn the admin about the possible beginning of a verbal altercation.

-To implement this idea, we will need to turn an audio message into text, then train a neural network that will determine whether the message is positive or not(so that we can say that we don't have headphones or come up with another excuse), and then embed it all into the chat bot
+To implement this idea, we will need to turn an audio message into text, then train a neural network that will determine whether the message is positive or not(so that we can say that we don't have headphones or come up with another excuse), and finally embed it all into the chat bot

 --------------------------------------------------------------------------------------------------------------
 ## Now I will briefly talk about the architecture of the neural network that we will use